ncarlier/apimon/README.md

 }
 ```

-> Note: Don't forge to use JSON format as output configuration!
+> Note: Don't forget to use JSON format as output configuration!

 ---